-Another key strategy employed by Safeways to reduce crime at our client communities is advocacy.
-Our clients have taken the affirmative step of engaging our services, achieving (or working toward) certification, and executing a Memorandum of Agreement, and are required to do everything they reasonably can to reduce crime on their properties, but sometimes outside forces which the landlord cannot control can have an impact on a property’s residents.
+Another key strategy employed by SafeWays to reduce crime at our client communities is advocacy.
+SafeWays’ clients have taken the affirmative step of engaging our services, achieving (or working toward) certification, and executing a SafeWays Service Agreement.
+Yet sometimes outside forces can have a negative impact on a property’s residents.

-Examples of these types of problems include: the convenience store across the street with constant loitering, drug activity, and/or gang graffiti; the drug house, house of prostitution, or drug dealer down the street; the vacant, abandoned property on the next block that attracts criminal activity; the high-crime property nearby whose landlord is not interested in working with the community to improve safety; or the five-foot weeds covering the sidewalks tenants must use to move around the neighborhood.
+Examples include: burnt-out streetlights; a nearby business with constant loitering, drug activity, and/or gang graffiti; a drug house or house of prostitution; a vacant, abandoned nearby property that attracts criminal activity; a high-crime property nearby whose landlord is not interested in working with the community to improve safety; or five-foot weeds covering the sidewalks tenants must use to move around the neighborhood.

 All of these issues are matters that SafeWays staff will address with appropriate individuals and/or officials on behalf of our client communities.